 A short-term miracle can often lead to long-term pain

-- Really motivated to make a change
+- Really motivated to make a change.

-- Join a program that promises immediate results
+- Join a program that promises immediate results.

-- Commit for the plan
+- Commit for the plan.

-- Focus on it 150% for the first 4-6 weeks (and see some success)
+- Focus on it 150% for the first 4-6 weeks (and see some success).

-- Lifestyle factors start creeping back in
+- Lifestyle factors start creeping back in.

-- Cannot maintain the requirements of the program
+- Cannot maintain the requirements of the program.

-- Motivation drops
+- Motivation drops.

-- Results go backwards
+- Results go backwards.

-This is the classic rollercoaster ride of fitness, and for most people it occurs twice a year.
+This is the classic rollercoaster ride, and for most people it occurs twice a year.

-If you truly want to achieve the goals you are setting out for, it is vitally important that you understand that success lies with the understanding that you must be turning your goal into a lifestyle.
+If you truly want to achieve the goals you are setting out for then the approach needs to change.
+It is vitally important that you understand that success lies with understanding that you must turn your goal into a lifestyle.

 You (and your body) do not have time to learn and adapt to changes.

-This is because the body simply cannot adapt and keep up with a plan like this over the long-term.
-Drastically cutting calories leads to big weight loss, but when the calories come back into the daily plan more often than not, so does the weight.
+This is because the body simply cannot adapt and keep up with a plan like this forever.

 This comes down to the fact that when you go from zero to hero you are simply not giving your body enough time to adapt and recover between sessions.

 How can you expect long term success when you are not putting in long term effort?

 The key to true success always lies with the incorporation of your goals into your life and not the pausing of life to hit your goals.
-The sooner you embrace this, the sooner you will be off the rollercoaster and on the path to steady success.
+The sooner you embrace this the better.
+You will be off the rollercoaster and on the path to steady success.

-Over the last 3 years Authentic Personal Training has established itself as a leading health and fitness studio on the Lower North Shore.
-Its supportive community environment is unrivalled in the area and its fully tailored training programs are designed with individual success in mind.
+Over the last 4 years Authentic Personal Training has established itself as a leading health and fitness studio on the Lower North Shore.
+We are incredibly proud to announce that we have been voted The Best Fitness Business on The North Shore for 2019.

-Join us on our Facebook page for more hints and tips
+Join us on our Facebook page: